chrisad3d/useful-code/test.md

 This is some useful code:

+1. This statement loads your source code and stops execution on the first line of code.

        python -m pdb (add your filepath and file name here)